BonnierNews/linda/README.md

 Linda is a Chrome devtools extension.
 When installed, it creates its own panel.
 It accesses network requests, classifies the media tracking and prints it on the panel.

 ## Install
-Download the latest version, unzip it and add it via chrome://extensions/
+Download the latest release from https://github.com/doganyazar/linda/releases, unzip it and add it via chrome://extensions/

-## Release
+## Release (for developers - to create own version)
 Update the version in manifest.json and run ./release.js.
 It will create a tar.gz file.